Now that the 2020/21 tax year has come to an end, there are a variety of tax filing obligations on employers. One of these obligations is…

 *If goods cost less than 2% of turnover or £1,000p.a. you will be classified as a ‘limited cost business’ and pay a rate of 16.5% irrespective of business type.

 Stamp duty is payable at a rate of 0.5% on certain transfers of shares and securities of £1,000 and over.You must pay stamp duty land tax (SDLT) if you buy a property or land over a certain price in England and Northern Ireland (in Scotland, land and buildings transaction tax applies, and in Wales land transaction tax applies – both are similar to SDLT).
 There are different rules if you’re buying your first home.
-You get a discount that means you pay less or no tax if you complete your purchase on or after 22 November 2017, the purchase price is £500,000 or less and you (and everyone else you’re buying with) are a first-time buyer.
+You get a discount that means you pay less or no tax if you completed your purchase on or after 22 November 2017, the purchase price is £500,000 or less and you (and everyone else you’re buying with) are a first-time buyer.
 The amount charged depends whether the property is an otright purchase or leasehold, and whether the property is residential or non-residential / mixed-use.
+A 2% SDLT surcharge will apply to non-UK residents purchasing residential property in England and Northern Ireland from 1 April 2021.

 |SDLT on the transfer of residential property*||Main Residence||Second Home or Buy to Let|